hasadna/knesset-data-python/README.md

 * when ready, publish the release on GitHub
 * travis will automatically publish to pypi

-#### Updating Open Knesset dependency
+#### Updating dependant projects

-After publishing a release you probably want to update it in Open-Knesset
+After publishing a release you probably want to update the dependency in dependant projects

 In Open Knesset repository -